What is Vascular Ehlers-Danlos syndrome?

 Some children with mild forms of VEDS have been successful in competitive environments in non-collision sports.

-How does Vascular Ehlers-Danlos syndrome affect my ability to start a family?
+How does VEDS affect one’s ability to start a family?

 Prenatal testing is available for pregnancies because of a known disease-causing mutation in one of the parents.
 Genetic counseling is an important aspect of care and generally includes discussions prior to becoming pregnant.
 Pre-implantation genetic diagnosis, in which unaffected embryos are selected for implantation, can eliminate the risk of transmission from an affected parent.